krolle08/ArtistLookUp/README.txt

 or update of the database.
 A complete data snapshot of the entire database is generated twice a week https://musicbrainz.org/doc/MusicBrainz_Database
 It is recommended to use PostgreSQL when querying the MusicBrainz database.
-The server repository can be found at: https://github.com/metabrainz/musicbrainz-server
+The server api can be found at: https://github.com/metabrainz/musicbrainz-server

 MBID WEBSERVICE:
 Further development on Artist information can be achieved by expanding the MusicBrain ID lookup